Lecture Notes in Cosmology: Thermal distributions

-Here are collected miscellaneous topics which are helpful in order to understand the former Chapters and to make these lecture notes as self-contained as possible.

-\section{Thermal distributions}
+\chapter{Thermal distributions}

-In this section we derive the functional form of the Maxwell-Boltzmann, Fermi-Dirac and Bose-Einstein thermal distributions in the grand-canonical ensemble.
-See e.g. \cite{1987stme.book.....H} for a textbook reference.
+In this Appendix, we derive the functional forms of the Maxwell-Boltzmann, Fermi-Dirac, and Bose-Einstein thermal distributions in the grand-canonical ensemble.
+See, for example, \cite{1987stme.book.....H} for a textbook reference.

-\subsection{Derivation of the Maxwell-Boltzmann distribution}
+\section{Derivation of the Maxwell-Boltzmann distribution}

 Suppose that we have a system of $N$ classical particles distributed in $K$ states of different energies.
-Let us assume $N > K$.
-For each state $i$ there are $n_i$ particles with energy $e_i$ and the total energy of the system is fixed and equal to $E$.
+For each state $i$, there are $n_i$ particles with energy $e_i$, and the total energy of the system is fixed and equal to $E$.
 Therefore, we have two constraints:

-The number of microstates $\Omega$ which correspond to the macroscopical configuration of energy $E$ is the following:
+The number $\Omega$ of configurations that correspond to the same macroscopic state is as follows:

-The numerator is $N!$ because classical particles are \textit{distinguishable}, so each of their permutations counts as a microstate.
-However, permutations done within the same state $i$ do not count, hence we eliminate these possibilities dividing by $n_1!n_2!\cdots n_K!$.
+The numerator is $N!$ because classical particles are \textit{distinguishable}, so each of their permutations counts as a different configuration.
+However, permutations done within the same state $i$ do not count; hence, we eliminate these possibilities by dividing by $n_1!n_2!\cdots n_K!$.

-Now take the logarithm of $\Omega$ and use Stirling's approximation:
+Now take the logarithm of $\Omega$ and use Stirling's approximation (since $N$ is very large):

-We have to find the maximum for this expression, but taking into account the constraints \eqref{MBdistrconstr}.
+We have to find the maximum of this expression (this is required by the condition of equilibrium or maximum entropy), but taking into account the constraints \eqref{MBdistrconstr}.
 We then introduce Lagrange multipliers $\alpha$ and $\beta$ and calculate the differential:

 The variables are the $n_i$'s, thus: